 Birthing methods are a big subject of conversation right now, especially due to the emergence of the staggering statistics regarding C-sections — the number of C-section births have doubled since 2000, "TIME" magazine reports.
 And it’s not necessarily a good thing.

 Another common birthing practice — telling women to hold off on pushing for as long as possible —might actually raise the risk of potential complications, a new study finds.

-"Futurity" reports that more than 3 million women in the United States give birth every year, which means there are a lot of obstetricians, with varying opinions on the best delivery practices, delivering those women’s babies.
-Some believe it to be best for women to push as soon as the cervix is fully dilated, while others advise waiting to push until the urge to do so came on.
+"Futurity" reports that more than 3 million women in the United States give birth every year, which means there are a lot of obstetricians with varying opinions on the best delivery practices: Some believe it's best for women to push as soon as the cervix is fully dilated, others say wait for the urge to push.
 But there wasn’t conclusive evidence on the better practice.
 There may be now.

 A study published in the "Journal of the American Medical Association" examining more than 2,400 pregnant women, found that the timing of pushing has no effect on whether women deliver vaginally or by C-section.
-The crucial finding of this study, however, is that women who delayed pushing endured longer labors and experienced higher risks of postpartum bleeding and infections.
-Additionally, their babies were more likely to develop sepsis — a serious complication related to infection.
+The crucial finding of this study, however, is that women who delayed pushing endured longer labors and had higher risks of postpartum bleeding and infections.

 The study enrolled 2,414 first-time pregnant women at six hospitals between May 2014 and November 2017.
 All of the women were at least 37 weeks pregnant carrying one child, and all had received an epidural to reduce labor pain.
 When the cervix was fully dilated at 10 centimeters — which typically suggests that it’s time to push — the women were randomly assigned to either begin pushing immediately or to delay pushing for 60 minutes.